brandon-rhodes/uncommitted/README.txt

     $ uncommitted -w ~/devel

 Not only will the output of "-w" always be up-to-date, but it is usually faster for small directory trees.
-The default behavior (which can also be explicitly requested, with "-l") is faster when the directory tree you are searching is very large.
+The default behavior of using *locate(1)* (which can also be explicitly requested, with "-l") is faster when the directory tree you are searching is very large.

 Should you ever want a list of all repositories, and not just those with uncommitted changes, you can use the "-v" verbose option::